-- Sunset Clause: If the current plan is approved by the faculty, we will review the merits of the first year graduate assessment after 3 years and modify the plan as recommended. - GPC/GRAC will develop a set of questions that will provide examples for committees to use to assess each of these areas. - Each committee member will make a provisional assessment of the student individually, prior to a general discussion of the student's performance. - Evaluation of the first year graduate student assessment: - A. The effectiveness of the first year assessment meeting will be formally assessed each year as follows: - a.
+- GPC/GRAC will develop a set of questions that will provide examples for committees to use to assess each of these areas. - Each committee member will make a provisional assessment of the student individually, prior to a general discussion of the student's performance. - Evaluation of the first year graduate student assessment: - A. The effectiveness of the first year assessment meeting will be formally assessed each year as follows: - a.
 Determine the number of students who pass or fail on the first and/or second try each year.
-If the quality of the graduate students in the program is improving, we expect the overall numbers of students passing on the first try to increase each subsequent year. - b.
-Determine the average time it takes graduate students to take their preliminary exam as compared to the average time of students prior to implementation of the first year assessment. - c.
+If the quality of the graduate students in the program is improving, we expect the overall numbers of students passing on the first try to increase each subsequent year. - Determine the average time it takes graduate students to take their preliminary exam as compared to the average time of students prior to implementation of the first year assessment. - c.
 Determine the number of students who passed or failed their preliminary exam as compared to the numbers prior to implementation of the first year assessment.
 We expect if the assessment plan is successful that the numbers of students that pass their preliminary exam on the first try will increase. - d.
 Determine the average and variation in time to degree of students before and after implementation of the first year assessment.
 We expect if the plan is successful that more doctoral students will finish their degrees within 5 to 6 years.
 (Currently, the mean is 6.2 years with a range between 4 and 10 years.) - e.
 Assess if the quality of our incoming graduate students and graduate student applicants is improving based on GPA, GRE scores, and research experience following implementation of the first year assessment. - f.
 We will develop a questionnaire that asks for faculty and student perspective of the first year assessment.

-FORMS DEPARTMENT OF BIOLOGY
+forms DEPARTMENT OF BIOLOGY